justinticktock/network-subsite-user-registration/readme.txt

 Once installed to allow the public to register with a site within the Network..

 1. Set Network wide user registration within the Dashboard goto [Network Admin] > Settings > under 'Registration Settings' configure to allow User accounts to be registered.
-2. Within the Dashboard/Admin of each site that you wish to enable user registration to to [Site Amdin] > [Users] > Registration and enable the setting.
+2. Within the Dashboard/Admin of each site that you wish to enable user registration to to [Site Admin] > [Users] > Registration and enable the setting.
 3. The Public will now be able to register and login with only the sites that you set within the step (2) above.